-And it seems we're not alone.
-This year, we've seen many designers and enthusiasts alike trade the classic red-and-green or silver-and-gold schemes for something more closely resembling their year-round palettes, infusing distinctive (and sometimes quirky) elements into their holiday decor to punctuate the classic iconography of trees, stars, and bells with something a little more unexpected.
+And it seems we're not alone: This year, we've seen many designers and enthusiasts alike trade the classic red-and-green or silver-and-gold schemes for something more closely resembling their year-round palettes, infusing distinctive (and sometimes quirky) elements into their holiday decor to punctuate the classic iconography of trees, stars, and bells with something a little more unexpected.

 A Cactus Christmas

-Southwest-inspired Christmas?
+Southwest-inspired holidays?
 Sign us up.
 We love how this holiday decor incorporates elements of the desert-chic look that's been trending lately, infusing tons of personality into this not-so-typical holiday fare.
 While the look might not be for everyone, it's certainly up our alley—and it provides an unmistakable conversation-starter among holiday houseguests.

-While we love to add a little Christmas cheer wherever we can manage, there are some surfaces that should be left clear for the actual logistics of hosting for the holidays.
-"A kitchen island or dining area won't typically have a lot of decor—rather, it'll be full of food and prep and chaos.
+While we love to add a little holiday cheer wherever we can manage, there are some surfaces that should be left clear for the actual logistics of hosting for the holidays.
+"A kitchen island or dining area won't typically have a lot of decor—rather, it'll be full of food prep and chaos.
 Adding a statement to the backs of chairs lends a pop of unexpected holiday warmth in an otherwise 'harder' space," suggests Lauren Clement of Lauren Nicole Designs.
 "And if you want to get really creative, you can add a name tag to your arrangement so everyone will know where to sit!"

-Home For The Holidays
+Home For the Holidays

-And the low profile of this centerpiece has a functional purpose, too: "I love a long, low and skinny-ish centerpiece on a dining table, so that friends and family can still see each other, and still pass the food while enjoying a special tablescape just for the occasion," says Clement.
+And the low profile of this centerpiece has a functional purpose, too: "I love a long, low and skinny-ish centerpiece on a dining table, so that friends and family can still see each other, and still pass the food while enjoying a special tablescape just for the occasion," Clement adds.

 Pick Your Palette

-"Decide on a palette for your tree and plan for various size (and shape) ornaments and fillers that are all different, yet relate back to your theme," Clement says.
+"Decide on a palette for your tree and plan for various size (and shape) ornaments and fillers that are all different, yet relate back to your theme," Clement advises.
 "From there, sprinkle in some personal ornaments with sentimental value—this personal touch is sure to warm the hearts of all family members during the holidays."

 Flocked trees are back—in a very big way.
-But they're not just about channeling a glam, vintage-inspired vibe—the crisp white color of the needles actually helps highlight your most treasured ornaments, according to Decorist designer Stacy Graves.
-"I love how flocked Christmas trees provide the perfect neutral background to let your ornaments stand out," she admits.
+But they're not just about channeling a glam, vintage-inspired vibe; the crisp white color of the needles actually helps highlight your most treasured ornaments, according to Decorist designer Stacy Graves.
+"I love how flocked trees provide the perfect neutral background to let your ornaments stand out," she admits.

-This entryway from Casa Watkins epitomizes the personal vibe for us, incorporating worldly, eclectic elements and a bright, cheery color palette reminiscent of the designer's bold, boho-tinged home.
+This entryway from Casa Watkins epitomizes the personal vibe for us, incorporating worldly, eclectic elements and a bright, cheery color palette reminiscent of the designer's bold, free-spirited home.
 We also fully approve of sprinkling holiday items in your home's entry area—a small detail that kicks off the holiday spirit from the moment guests step in the door.

-A perfectly decorated seasonal front porch is the stuff of Pinterest dreams—but it's not actually necessary to give your door a makeover every month.
-This understated but still celebratory setup from Chelius House of Design opts for the less-is-more approach, creating a welcoming and greenery-filled entrance that can live from the first falling leaves of autumn well through the New Year.
+A perfectly decorated seasonal front porch is the stuff of Pinterest dreams, but it's not actually necessary to give your door a makeover every month.
+This understated but still celebratory setup from Chelius House of Design opts for the less-is-more approach, creating a welcoming and greenery-filled entrance that can live from the first falling leaves of autumn well through the new year.
 Just pepper in a few string lights, lanterns, or a fresh welcome mat as needed—this chic setup really stands on its own.

 Reflection & Light

 Natural materials can be your best friend when undertaking seasonal decorating.
 Unlike flashy tinsel and baubles—which have a special place in our heart, don't get us wrong—it's almost impossible to overdue it with greenery and the unique natural character of organic materials.